jscholes/accessify-prototype/docs/design.md

 Other ideas:

-- Show frequently/recently-played content first in results lists.
+- Show frequently/recently played content first in results lists.
 - Use croud-sourced data to provide search suggestions via an API.

 ### Playlist Management